grpc/proposal/A72-open-telemetry-tracing.md

 And OpenTelemetry no longer has span end options as OpenCensus does.

-### Propagator Wire format
+### Propagator Wire Format
 While gRPC OpenCensus directly interacts with the metadata API, gRPC OpenTelemetry will use the standardized propagators API for context propagation, for the following benefits:
-1. Fully integration with OpenTelemetry APIs that is easier for users to reason about.
+1. Full integration with OpenTelemetry APIs that is easier for users to reason about.
 2. Make it possible to plugin other propagators that the community supports.
 3. Flexible API that allows clean and simple migration paths to a different propagator.